-Windows Defender was in the middle of the pack, consistently detecting either 100% or 99.9% of known malware, but missing the mark with zero-day malware six times over 26 months.
-Bringing up the rear were Avast and AVG, which use the same malware engine and missed a good deal of zero-day malware 10 times over the 26 months.
+Windows Defender was in the middle of the pack, consistently detecting either 100% or 99.9% of known malware, but missing the mark with zero-day malware seven times over 28 months.

 The positions were reversed in the July-October 2019 round, in which Bitdefender got 99.7% and Kaspersky 99.1%, although the false-positive scores remained the same.
 In Febuary-March 2020, the results swung back Kaspersky's way; it got a perfect 100% while Bitdefender got only 99.5%, but neither had any false positives.